Poplarville handles Stone County en route to another district win - Picayune Item

 Poplarville handles Stone County en route to another district win

-The Poplarville Hornet football team took on the Stone County Tomcats Thursday night and won 42-20 to stay perfect in district play.
+The Poplarville Hornet football team took on the Stone County Tomcats Thursday night and won 42-20 to retain a perfect record in district play.

 The game took place on Thursday night instead of the usual Friday evening because of the inclement weather expected from Hurricane Delta.